North–South connection: Operations

 All regular national (inter-city and local) trains that use the line stop at North, Central and South stations.
-The international high-speed Thalys, Eurostar and TGV services stop only at the international terminal of Brussels-South.
+The international high-speed Eurostar and TGV services stop only at the international terminal of Brussels-South.
 ICEs have an additional stop at Brussels North.
 International trains, other than high-speed trains, terminating in Brussels-South, are the thrice-weekly NightJet sleepers to and from Austria (stopping at South and North stations) and the hourly Benelux trains to and from The Hague or Amsterdam (stopping at South, Central and North stations).
 Congress and Chapel stations are served twice an hour in each direction, on weekdays only, by a commuters' train on the Antwerp–Nivelles line.

 The line is not used by freight trains; the only non-passenger trains allowed on this line are the rare trains performing infrastructure maintenance on the North–South connection itself.
 To avoid further congestion, all freight traffic crossing between the north and south of Brussels is routed instead along either line 26, to the east (Halle to Vilvoorde, via Merode), or along line 28, to the west (Brussels-South to Bockstael via Brussels-West and Simonis).